Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-Files/ServiceDiscovery-Template/README.md

 	- Sends warning whether the enabled item is restarted

-Requirement:
+### Requirement:
-1. The service_discovery.py file which is a simple script that lists service should be places in a directory that allow zabbix user to run it.
+1. The service_discovery.py file which is a simple script that lists service should be placed in a directory that allows zabbix user to run it.

-2. three UserParameters need to be added to zabbix agent (active) configuration file which are:
+2. three UserParameters are required to be added to zabbix agent (active) configuration file which are:

 ```sh
 UserParameter=service.discovery, python3 /home/zabbix/service_discovery.py